joshdotjs/php-web-app.com/resources/js/pages/anim/readme.txt

 v11: variant images
 v12: ...fix styling (height of grid and dynamicly selected height of grid item to ensure scaling during add-to-cart FLIP animation does not distort grid-item)...

+// -Issue is with header jumping because it is inside the page.
+// -To move to layout we need to move following state up to higher levels:
+//  -